echkode/PhantomBrigadeMod_Fixes/README.md

 ## DataMultiLinkerUnitComposite.ProcessRecursive

 Composite units are a new addition with release 1.2.0.
 There's a new database, UnitComposite, that's used to construct these units.
 Like many other databases, UnitComposite can inherit properties from parent objects.
 For example, parent objects can add items the `nodes` field on the `DataBlockUnitCompositeDirector` class.
 However, that doesn't happen for the `booting` field on the same class.
 Instead, the code initializes the field from the first non-null value it sees.
 This means that parent objects cannot add `booting` functions to a composite unit.
 This patch merges all the `booting` functions in the inheritance hierarchy.

-## ScenarioUtility.FreeOrDestroyCombatParticipants

-There's an early return out of a loop over all the combat participants that should be a `continue`.
-It's unlikely this is common since it requires `PersistentEntity.isSalvageUnitFrame` to be `true` on a combat participant.
-The player has to change a difficulty setting to permit frame salvage and then salvage a frame to expose this execution path.